Russell Wilson shows support as Duane Brown, Jamal Adams continue their ‘hold-in’ from Seahawks

 Veteran middle linebacker Bobby Wagner expressed similar sentiments about Adams earlier in camp.

-Adams was wearing a hoodie and waving a white towel on the sideline for much of Sunday’s mock game.
+Adams was wearing a hoodie and waving a white towel on the sideline Sunday for much of the mock game.

 “We can’t wait for him to be back out there on the field,” Wagner said last week.
 “He’s deserving of everything that he’s looking for and we as players support him.”

-Seahawks GM John Schneider and Adams’ representatives have been trying to put the final touches on a deal that would make Adams the highest-paid safety in the NFL, a source with knowledge of the negotiations told The Times.
+Seahawks general manager John Schneider and Adams’ representatives have been trying to put the final touches on a deal that would make Adams the highest-paid safety in the NFL, a source with knowledge of the negotiations told The Times.

 Both sides had hoped to have the deal completed by now.